BuzzFeed buying HuffPost from Verizon for undisclosed price

 BuzzFeed and Verizon did not disclose terms of the deal.
 Verizon will be a minority shareholder in BuzzFeed and the two companies will partner on content and ads.

 Verizon came to own HuffPost, co-founded by Arianna Huffington, through its acquisition of AOL in 2015.
 The country's biggest wireless provider also bought Yahoo in 2017 in an attempt to build a digital media business that could challenge Facebook.
-That Verizon Media business has struggled.
+That Verizon Media business, which also includes tech blogs TechCrunch and Engadget as well as Yahoo, has struggled.

 BuzzFeed is known for its quizzes and lists but also invested in its news division.
 Its founder and CEO, Jonah Peretti, also co-founded HuffPost, then known as The Huffington Post, in 2005.
 AOL bought it for $315 million in 2011.